 Reference checks: Each person being considered to work with children/youth shall provide the names and contact information of three references.

 Interview: Before approving an applicant, the CPC will review the written application and references (IX.
-Reference Questionnaire for Applicant to Work/Volunteer with Children or Youth to determine if the applicant will be interviewed.
+Reference Questionnaire for Applicant to Work/Volunteer with Children or Youth) to determine if the applicant will be interviewed.
 Indications that an interview should take place include:

 Applicant is new to the ministry or the event.